 Israel and Russia will work more closely in space activities under a framework agreement between the two nations’ civil space agencies that was signed March 27 in Tel Aviv.
 The agreement expands cooperation in the areas of space research, observation, navigation, medicine and biology in space, as well as research in advanced materials and space launch, according to a statement from Israeli Prime Minister Benjamin Netanyahu’s office.
 “One year ago, I told [Israeli Technology Minister ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Russia Expands Space Cooperation With Israel".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Russia Expands Space Cooperation With Israel".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.